-Prerequisite: Mech 6 or 8.
+Prerequisite: Mech 12.
 A course designed to acquaint mechanical engineering students with the fundamentals of structural analysis.
 Consideration is given to such topics as moving loads, deflections, beams and columns, members and connections for both steel and reinforced concrete structures.
 Methods for graphical and analytical solution are developed.